claireij/producn_ts/README.md

 ## Project Overview

-**Musician's Problem Solver** is a web application designed to assist musicians in solving various problems they may encounter.
+**Producn** is a web application designed to assist musicians in solving various problems they may encounter.
 The application features a **question tree** that guides users through a series of questions, leading to tailored solutions.
 In addition, it includes a **blog** section where users can read articles on various topics related to music and a **FAQs** page for quick answers to common inquiries.

 ## Features